prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/DP500-16-63.png)

-2. Select **X** located at the top-right of the getting started window.
+1. Select **X** located at the top-right of the getting started window.

 	![](../images/DP500-16-2.png)

-3. At the top-right corner of Power BI Desktop, if you're not already signed in, select **Sign In**.
+1. At the top-right corner of Power BI Desktop, if you're not already signed in, select **Sign In**.
 Use the lab credentials in the Environment details tab to complete the sign in process.

 	![](../images/DP500-16-6.png)

-4. Enter the Lab username in the **Enter your email address** and click on **Continue**
+1. Enter the Lab username in the **Enter your email address** and click on **Continue**

 	![](../images1/DP500-16-56.png)

-5. Complete the sign up process by selecting the username and entering the password provided in the environment details tab.
+1. Complete the sign up process by selecting the username and entering the password provided in the environment details tab.

 	![](../images1/DP500-16-57.png)

 	![](../images1/DP500-16-58.png)

-4. You will be redirected to the Power BI sign-up page in Microsoft Edge.
+1. You will be redirected to the Power BI sign-up page in Microsoft Edge.
 Select **Signin**.

-    >**Note**:On the Welcome to Microsoft Edge page, select **Start without your data** and on the help for importing Google browsing data page, select the **Continue without this data** button.
-Then, proceed to select **Confirm and start browsing** on the next page
+   >**Note**: On the Welcome to Microsoft Edge page, select  **Start without your data**  and on the help for importing Google browsing data page, select 		      the **Continue without this data** button.
+Then, proceed to select  **Confirm and start browsing**  on the next page.

 	![](../images1/DP500-16-59.png)

-5. Enter the Password provided in the Environment Details tab and click on **Signin**
+1. Enter the Password provided in the Environment Details tab and click on **Signin**

 	![](../images1/DP500-16-60.png)

-6. If stay signed in window Pops-up, select **No**
+1. If stay signed in window Pops-up, select **No**

-7. Enter a 10 digit phone number and select **Get started**.
+1. Enter a 10 digit phone number and select **Get started**.
 Select **Get started** once more.
 You will be redirected to Power BI.

 	![](../images1/DP500-16-61.png)